ossacolsale/CryptPassApp/README.md

 #basically locally restore the project

+#   ------->      must have installed typescript 4.9.5 and cordova 11.1.0 before

 git clone https://github.com/ossacolsale/CryptPassApp.git

 npm update

 cordova prepare

+node setup-electron.js

 #then compile or test the app on your favourite platform with one of the above commands: